nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/RequestUnitTest_real.rst

 Since the input data preparation and result confirmation logic is different for each batch and various messaging processes, \
-it can be customized according to the method.
+it can be customized according to the architecture.

 MessagingRequestTestSupport